circleci/circleci-docs/jekyll/_cci2/high-availability.md

 description: "Configuring High Availability for CircleCI 2.0"
 ---

-**NOTE: Your CircleCI license must include support for high-availability in order to use this configuration.
-Please contact your account manager if you have questions.**
+**Note: To use this configuration, your CircleCI license must include support for high availability.
+Please contact your Customer Success Manager if you'd like to set up a High Availability Installation on CircleCI 2.0.**

 This document describes how to to set up a highly available CircleCI 2.0 installation in the following sections: